Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Experiments

 \subsection{Comparison with Baselines}

-\textbf{Classification Results.} We compare our method with prior baselines on both classification and cross-modal tasks.
-Table~\ref{tab:cls_nat} reports the classification ASR and image naturalness (Nat.) of all methods across four CLIP backbones.
-Overall, \ourmethod{} achieves the best or clearly leading ASR on all four backbones, while ranking first in naturalness on OpenAI CLIP, OpenCLIP, and EVA-CLIP and second on Meta-CLIP.
-This indicates a better balance between attack effectiveness and stealthiness rather than gaining attack strength at the expense of visual quality.
-Concretely, on OpenAI CLIP, \ourmethod{} reaches 94.33\% ASR, far above the strongest baseline at 22.67\%, and even on Meta-CLIP, the most robust backbone, it still attains 34.33\% ASR versus 20.67\% for the best baseline.
-The ASR differences across backbones also reveal inconsistent representation robustness: OpenAI CLIP is the most vulnerable, Meta-CLIP is the most robust with the lowest ASR, and EVA-CLIP and OpenCLIP fall in between.
-Notably, \ourmethod{} outperforms the strongest baseline by a large margin on every backbone---most prominently on OpenAI CLIP, where the ASR gap exceeds 70\%---while still maintaining or improving naturalness scores, suggesting that disrupting the clean-category subspace is a more effective and stealthy strategy than the structured patch baselines considered here.
-Fig.~\ref{fig:classification_examples} further provides representative visual cases that corroborate these performance trends.
+\runinhead{Classification Results.} Table~\ref{tab:cls_nat} reports classification ASR and image naturalness, denoted Nat., across four CLIP backbones. \ourmethod{} achieves the best or clearly leading ASR on all four backbones while retaining comparable local appearance scores.
+On OpenAI CLIP ViT-L/14, it reaches 94.33\% ASR, far above the strongest baseline at 22.67\%; on Meta-CLIP ViT-L/14, the most robust backbone in this table, it still reaches 34.33\% ASR versus 20.67\% for the best baseline.
+The backbone differences show that representation robustness is uneven: OpenAI CLIP ViT-L/14 is the most vulnerable, Meta-CLIP ViT-L/14 is the most robust, and EVA-CLIP ViT-G/14 and OpenCLIP ViT-B/16 fall in between.
+Across all backbones, the large ASR gaps and comparable local appearance scores indicate that disrupting the clean-category subspace is more effective than the structured patch baselines considered here.
+Fig.~\ref{fig:classification_examples} shows that the same patch changes predicted semantics on both OpenAI CLIP and EVA-CLIP, so the effect is not tied to a single classifier head.